Grilling and Barbecuing Recipes

 Make sure to char off bone side membrane until it becomes papery and disintegrates.

 Slather with BBQ sauce.
 Let heat caramelize sauce.
-This caramelizing along with

-Yields 5 to 6 servings.
+Yield: 5 to 6 servings